Feeld: Challenges

-In late 2023, the Feeld app experienced a major outage of several days connected to an app update.
+In late 2023, the Feeld app experienced a major several-day outage due to an app update.
 After the update, many users experienced severe difficulty using the app.
 Feeld also started to show the real-time location name of its users publicly, a move criticized for its privacy and safety implications.
 Feeld acknowledged that, after the update, users experienced "several issues that we know are affecting your experience", including problems logging in, accessing connections, and chats and profiles appearing to have been deleted.

 Regarding the safety concerns connected to real-life location sharing, CEO Ana Kirova initially suggested in a blog post that concerned users could hide their profiles from other users completely through the app's privacy settings.
 After the news hit, location sharing was turned off completely.

 In March 2024, the British cybersecurity company Fortbridge identified several critical security vulnerabilities in the app.
 These flaws allowed unauthorized third parties to access private messages and photos, edit user profiles, and search preferences and messages.
 The vulnerabilities' duration remains unclear.
 Feeld claimed that the issues were resolved within three months of being identified.
 Feeld did not directly inform regulators or notify users of the potential breach of their private data, citing an absence of evidence that any data had been accessed.
 In its report on the investigation, Fortbridge said that six months had passed between their initial disclosure of the vulnerabilities and Feeld's confirmation that the issues had been patched.
 In its current safety guidelines, Feeld states that it does not allow anyone to gather the data of its community for reasons beyond forming connections.